Ricky Paull Goldin: Soap opera roles

 Goldin is best known for portraying Dean Frame on the NBC daytime drama Another World, a role he played from 1990 to 1993, from 1994 to 1995, and again briefly in 1998.
 He also appeared on the CBS top daytime drama The Young and the Restless as stalker Gary Dawson from 1999 to 2000.

 In 2001, Goldin began portraying Gus Aitoro on the longest-running, but now canceled, soap opera Guiding Light on CBS.
 He portrayed the role from 2001 until his character was killed off on April 1, 2008.
 Goldin was twice nominated for a Daytime Emmy Award as Outstanding Supporting Actor for the role (in 2003 and 2007).
-Goldin appeared in several promotions on behalf of Guiding Light.
 In 2005, fans voted Goldin and former co-star Beth Ehlers and their characters, Gus and Harley Cooper, as the top couple in "The Most Irresistible Combination" contest (which was partially sponsored by Procter & Gamble, the company that produced Guiding Light).
 Goldin appeared in a promotion for the product I Can't Believe It's Not Butter!, which is also promoted by Procter & Gamble.

 On March 5, 2008, a week after he announced he would be leaving the role of Gus on Guiding Light, Goldin joined All My Children in the recast role of Dr. Joseph "Jake" Martin.
 In 2010, he was nominated for his third Daytime Emmy Award, his first for his work on All My Children, in the Outstanding Supporting Actor category.
 In 2011, he was nominated again, this time in the Outstanding Lead Actor category for All My Children.
 Goldin remained with All My Children through to the final episode on September 23, 2011.
 Goldin also hosted five Live from the Red Carpet Emmy shows for Disney/ABC.
 After All My Children ended in September 2011, Goldin was seen on the internet in an on-line advertising web series that was a joint venture between Kellogg's and Disney Family.
 He appeared in a parody of daytime drama entitled The Young and the Breakfast.

 On March 18, 2013, it was announced that Goldin will be joining the CBS soap The Bold and the Beautiful on May 15, 2013 on a recurring status.
 In 2014, Goldin played Andrew Miller in the soap opera web series Beacon Hill.
 As a producer for the series, he was nominated for a 2015 Daytime Emmy for Outstanding New Approaches Drama Series.